We are pleased to know that you are interested in a position at St. Andrew's-Sewanee School.

 - Perform additional duties as directed by the Head of School

-As with all faculty members, the Chaplain serves as a student advisor, leads weekend activities, provides weekend and evening campus supervision, and helps plan and execute class trips, retreats, and special events throughout the year.
-Based on the individual’s talents, interests, and gifts, responsibilities may also include leading afternoon programs and/or sponsoring student clubs.
+The Chaplain Fellow serves as a student advisor, is part of a weekend team, and helps plan and execute class trips, retreats, and special events throughout the year.

 St. Andrew’s-Sewanee School is an Equal Opportunity Employer.